andrea-pasquale/slides/CHEP2023/slides.md

 flowchart TD
     D[Using FPGAs]
 ```
-&rarr; We need both a Pulse Level API + Drivers to interface Qibo with different instruments.
+&rarr; We need both a pulse level API + drivers to interface Qibo with different instruments.

 </template>
 <template v-slot:right>